 I paid $320 for my 1998 Excel twin cam (no rego no rwc) about 3 months ago - the previous owner replaced the tyres and struts and gave it a basic service.
 It had 169417KM on the clock when I bought it and now has 172072KM.
-The only things I have done to it is replace one of the CV boots (quite a pointless job ), and replace the power steering belt.
+The only things I have done to it is replace one of the CV boots (quite a pointless job :p), and replace the power steering belt.

 Finally had my RWC check done yesterday.
 Needed a new windscreen and two new front tyres; I'm okay with that!
 He's coming back in a couple of hours (hopefully) to give me the blue paper!